ovh/docs/pages/cloud/nutanix/70-cluster-firmware-update/guide.en-gb.md

 ## Instructions

-Before any action, log in to your Prism Element interface and perform the following tasks:
+Before any other action, log in to your Prism Element interface and perform the following tasks:

-- Check that the cluster's "**Data Resiliency Status**" is `OK`
+- Check that the cluster's "**Data Resiliency Status**" is `OK`.

 This can be verified on the main dashboard of your Prism Element interface:

 ![Prism element - Data Resiliency Status](images/nutanix-cluster-fw-update-01.png){.thumbnail}

-- Run a NCC check
+- Run an NCC check.

 In the Prism Element interface, click `Health`{.action} from the main menu.